microsoft/vscode-docs/docs/editor/integrated-terminal.md

 ## Terminal profiles

 Terminal profiles are platform-specific shell configurations comprised of an executable path, arguments, and other customizations.
-To see the variables that can be used, review this [guide](https://code.visualstudio.com/docs/editor/variables-reference).

 Example profile: